 I’ve been flying a lot back and forth across the country recently and that involves flying over mountain ranges where turbulence is prevalent and there’s always some big storm to fly over that makes the plane ride feel more like a roller coaster ride.
 The pilot inevitably announces that drink service must be stopped and the flight attendants should take their seats until the air settles down and it’s safe to move about the cabin again.
 But wait!
 Across the aisle is a child under the age of 2 who isn’t required to be restrained, being held in a parent’s arms.
 Something is wrong here.

 Let’s face it: car seats are a PITB to lug through the airport.
 I’ve done it, I know what it’s like.
 I did it when traveling by myself with a baby and I did it when traveling with my dh and 2 kids.
-No matter what, it’s schlepping something with bags tossed on it, plus dragging another car seat or booster, plus dragging my heavy computer (What?!
+No matter what, it’s schlepping something with bags tossed on it, plus dragging another car seat or booster, plus dragging my laptop (What?!
 Me travel without my computer?
 Never!), plus dragging 2 complaining kids along.
 No wonder I’d rather just stay home, lol.

 Enter the CARES (Child Aviation Restraint System) harness by Kids Fly Safe.
 This FAA-certified harness is designed for use on airplanes only, for children weighing between 22-44 lbs. who ride forward-facing in a vehicle.
 That means it’s not for babies or little toddlers.
 The harness is a very simple design: there’s an installation strap, made of seat belt material, that wraps around the plane seat and gets tightened underneath the tray table.
 Since it’s snug to the seat, it won’t interfere with the tray table of the passenger sitting behind leading to any grumbling from that direction.
 The harness itself lays down over the child’s chest and buckles with a chest clip.
 The plane’s seat belt passes through 2 loops at the bottom of the harness which keeps the harness secured at the bottom.